Diploma in E-Counselling and Telephone Counselling

 over the past decade and is becoming the standard model of mental health

 care.
-Recovery-orientated practice focuses on building trust and encouraging relationships based on hope all required for effective counseling practitioners.
+Recovery-orientated practice focuses on building trust and encouraging relationships based on hope all required for effective counselling practitioners.